1. Installation of OmpSs-2¶

 1.4.
 Installation of NODES¶

-The NODES (nOS-V based OmpSs-2 DEpendency System) runtime is a library designed to work on top of the nOS-V runtime.
+The NODES (short for nOS-V based OmpSs-2 DEpendency System) runtime is a library designed to work on top of the nOS-V runtime.
 It includes most of the functionalities from its predecessor, Nanos6, whilst leaving the interaction with the system to nOS-V. NODES implements the OmpSs-2 parallel programming model, developed by the Programming Models group at the Barcelona Supercomputing Center.

 NODES can be obtained from the GitHub public repository or by contacting us at pm-tools@bsc.es.